Contextflo Blog

 The ETL tax

-Before anyone at your company can ask “what's our revenue by channel this month?” someone has to:
+Before anyone at your company can ask what revenue by channel looks like this month, somebody has to:

 1. Set up a data warehouse (BigQuery, Snowflake, Redshift)